BleuLlama/TinyBasicPlus/README.md

-Features added include support for fileio (SD Library), autorunning a program from the SD card, smaller footprint (PROGMEM), support for pin data IO, and future support for PS2 input devices and LCD output devices.
+Features added include support for fileio (SD Library), autorunning a program from the SD card, smaller footprint (PROGMEM), support for pin data IO, and support for the on-chip EEProm storage for your program.

 # Full list of supported statements and functions

-## Files, System
+## System
 - BYE		- *exits Basic, soft reboot on Arduino*
-- CHAIN filename.bas - *equivalent of: new, load filename.bas, run*
 - END 		- *stops execution from the program, also "STOP"*
-- FILES		- 	*lists the files on the SD card*
-- LOAD filename.bas	- *loads a file from the SD card*
 - MEM		- *displays memory usage statistics*
 - NEW		- *clears the current program*
 - RUN		- *executes the current program*

+## File IO/SD Card
+- FILES		- 	*lists the files on the SD card*
+- LOAD filename.bas	- *loads a file from the SD card*
+- CHAIN filename.bas - *equivalent of: new, load filename.bas, run*
 - SAVE filename.bas	- *saves the current program to the SD card, overwriting*

+## EEProm - nonvolatile on-chip storage
+- EFORMAT	- clears the EEProm memory
+- ELOAD		- load the program in from EEProm
+- ESAVE		- save the current program to the EEProm
+- ELIST		- print out the contents of EEProm
+- ECHAIN	- load the program from EEProm and run it

 ## IO, Documentation
-- PEEK( address )	- *set a value in memory*
+- PEEK( address )	- *set a value in memory* (unimplemented)
-- POKE			- *get a value in memory*
+- POKE			- *get a value in memory* (unimplemented)
 - PRINT expression	- *print out the expression, also "?"*
 - REM stuff		- *remark/comment, also "'"*